Campers’ Frequently Asked Questions

 No. We cover all expenses and activities while at camp.
 You may, however, purchase items like T-shirts, Crazy Creek chairs, Nalgene water bottles, and much more on Opening and Closing days!

 We are fortunate to welcome campers from all over the United States, and even the world!
-In 2016, we campers representing 16 countries and 35 states, from Canada to Malaysia, and from Washington to Florida!
+In a typical summer, our campers represent 16 countries and 35 states, from Canada to Malaysia, and from Washington state to Florida!

-Each of our counselors is trained at minimum in Wilderness First Aid; many have a higher certification of Wilderness First Responder.
-New counselors goes through three interviews with our directors, four reference checks, and a complete background check, and everyone has two weeks of staff training at the beginning of each summer.
+Each of our counselors is trained at minimum in wilderness first aid; many have a higher certification of wilderness first responder.
+New counselors have three interviews with our directors, three reference checks, and a complete background check.
+Every staff member completes two weeks of staff training at the beginning of each summer.
 Many of our counselors have trained in Adventure Treks’ Leadership Summit program.